mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 ### `Individual`

 The `Individual` class represents a candidate solution and encapsulates its genetic representation and fitness evaluation.
-The `Individual` class abstracts... inherit from `Individual`... allowing the developed package to be applied to any optimisation problem...
+It serves as a base class, allowing subclasses to define problem-specific fitness functions.
+By inheriting from `Individual`, custom implementations can be created for various optimisation problems, making the package adaptable to different domains.

 ```python
 class Individual: